commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer return:reject ID`

-Send this attribute if you want to mark this return as rejected..
+Send this attribute if you want to mark this return as rejected.

 ```
 USAGE